LizzGarleb/holbertonschool-low_level_programming/README.md

      Pointers: is a variable whose value is the address of another variable.
      Arrays: is a kind of data structure that can store a fixed-size sequential collection of elements of the same type.
      Strings: are arrays of character terminated by a null character.

+ 6. Recursion = Allows any of it function to call itself multiple times in a program.
+Here, any function that happen to call itself again and again, unless the program satifies some specific condition is called a recursive function.

 Lizbeth Garcia Lebron (Creator)